-WMO subject insurance
+WMO participant insurance

 Exemption from this insurance is possible under certain conditions.
-If the reviewing committee is of the opinion that there are no risks to the research subjects as a result of participating in the research, then the sponsor can submit a request for exemption (section 7 paragraph 5 WMO).
+If the reviewing committee is of the opinion that there are no risks to the research participants as a result of participating in the research, then the sponsor can submit a request for exemption (section 7 paragraph 5 WMO).
 Exemption is also possible in the case of a comparative study of two regular treatment methods if, as a result of the comparative character of the study, the risks are deemed negligible (section 7 paragraph 6 WMO).
 Needless to say, even if exemption from insurance applies, liability insurance must still be arranged.

-If the research is conducted by an institution, service or company that is appointed by the Dutch government - for example those under the authorization of the Dutch Ministry of Health, Welfare and Sport or the Ministry of Defence - there is no obligation for a WMO subject insurance (art.
+If the research is conducted by an institution, service or company that is appointed by the Dutch government - for example those under the authorization of the Dutch Ministry of Health, Welfare and Sport or the Ministry of Defence - there is no obligation for a WMO participant insurance (art.
 7 sub 10 WMO).

 Liability insurance